agomez15/projectTwo/README.md

 Tykiera Olive-Stalling

-Strengths includ color theory, layout organization, and some HTML.
+Strengths include color theory, layout organization, and some HTML.
 I am also pretty okay at choosing fonts